Sintra’s Hidden Gem: Why Biester Palace Should Be on Your Radar

 Europe,Portugal

 It’s hard to throw a rock without hitting a palace in the tiny town of Sintra.
-And while most of those palaces are crawling with tourists, the fabulous Biester Palace and Park is nearly empty.
-That’s a shame, because it deserves attention.
+But while most of those spots are crawling with tourists, the fabulous Biester Palace and Park is nearly empty.
+So if you like your grand estates on the quiet, romantic, and stunning side, the Biester Palace in Sintra deserves your attention.

 Sure, other palaces here are bigger, older, more famous.
 But where else in Sintra are you going to find a room like this?

 Biester is a romantic extravaganza: part Queen Anne, part Arts & Crafts, and all sorts of Art Nouveau.
 It was built in the late 1800s by Ernesto Biester — merchant, playwright, and dedicated member of the Knights Templar — who hired some of Portugal’s finest architects and artisans to bring it into being.
-It was designed both as a private residence and as a place for Biester’s fellow Knight Templars to hang out, hence the addition of a private chapel to what is otherwise a large and luxurious home.
+It was designed both as a private residence and, purportedly, as a place for Biester’s fellow Knights Templar to hang out.
+Hence the addition of a private chapel to what is otherwise a large and luxurious home.

 When you visit, you are asked to put plastic booties over your shoes, and then you see rooms that are just as large and grand as you might expect.